 Contact lenses sit directly on your eye.
 They are available in many materials, including multifocal designs.
 Dr. VanGuilder can discuss the type of contact lenses that would be best for your eyes.

 Myopia is corrected only when you're wearing the lenses.
 When you take off your glasses or remove your contacts, you will not be able to see clearly at a distance.

 Surgery for Myopia

 Many people opt for laser surgery to permanently correct myopia.
 Technically called refractive surgery, the procedure eliminates or reduces your need for prescriptive lenses.
-Dr. VanGuilder uses a laser beam to reshape the cornea.
+Our Lasik surgeons use light energy to reshape the cornea.
 This reduces the curve of a cornea that is elongated, thus making the eye better able to focus.

 There are three primary types of refractive surgery: